God by the numbers: What's in the 613 Commandments?

 And the rest

 There's a lot more to the Mitzvot.
-General laws about honoring God and the Torah, some good common-sense laws about decent treatment of others (or at least fellow Jews), mandates concerning marriage and family, rules to promote charity, plenty of societal administrative items (covering business practices, employment, court procedures, tithes, taxes, criminal laws, punishments, property rights, etc.), and a whole lot of stuff I'll file under miscellanea (rules concerning vows, prophecy, farming, clothing, firstborn, priests, lepers, kings, Nazarites, and Gentiles).
+General laws about honoring God and the Torah, some good common-sense laws about decent treatment of others (or at least fellow Jews), mandates concerning marriage and family, rules to promote charity, plenty of societal administrative items (covering business practices, employment, court procedures, tithes, taxes, criminal laws, punishments, property rights, etc.), and a whole lot of stuff I'll file under miscellanea (rules concerning vows, prophecy, farming, clothing, firstborn, priests, lepers, kings, Gentiles, and, yes, those Nazarites).

 Preceding the Geneva Convention by millennia, Yahweh even sets down rules for war, reminding His people to wipe out Canaanites, Ammonites, Moabites, and "the seed of Amalek", as well as to "deal with a beautiful woman taken captive in war in the manner prescribed in the Torah".
 (Quite the Casanova, that Yahweh.)